-Had a very mundane but realistic, if brief, dream the night before last in which I was pulled over by a traffic cop.
-Didn't think much about it until the next morning when I was going down Antioch Pike to a client's office.
+Had a very brief, mundane, realistic dream the night before last in which I was pulled over by a traffic cop.
+I didn't think much about it until the next morning when I was going down Antioch Pike to a client's office.
 That particular stretch (as you pass the sports fields) is infamous as a speed trap.
-The speed limit is 35, but there's really no reason you can't safely go 45 there as long as there are no kids, which there weren't.
+The speed limit is 35, but there's really no reason you can't safely go 45 as long as there are no kids, which there weren't.

 It's Cinco de Mayo, so we tried Moe's Southwest Grill.
 After ten minutes with very little movement (the line was so long), we left.
 Next we tried Las Palmas, a very good local chain.
 Same problem there.
 We didn't even bother standing in line.